rigdev/docs/docs/examples/database.md

 0294f8e4d7bc   database-demo:latest             "go run ./main.go"       2 seconds ago   Up 1 second                                                             database-demo-instance-0
 ```

-The `rig.Client` expects credentials to be present in the environment variable `RIG_CLIENT_ID` and `RIG_CLIENT_SECRET`.
-These we can automatically inject in our capsule by running
+The `rig.Client` expects credentials to be present in the environment variables `RIG_CLIENT_ID` and `RIG_CLIENT_SECRET`.
+We can automatically inject these in our capsule by running

 ```bash
 rig capsule config database-demo --auto-add-service-account